-Room oo1 in Wettons Terrace also acts as a small recital room, and is available for some rehearsals by arrangement and risk assessment, but only when it does not clash with or disrupt teaching in the Department.
+Room oo1 in Wettons Terrace also acts as a small recital room, and is available for some rehearsals by arrangement with the Performance Manager and subject to risk assessment, but only when it does not clash with or disrupt teaching in the Department.
 The Picture Gallery is not normally available for practice and nor is the Boilerhouse Auditorium unless in exceptional circumstances.